 You might be able to keep up that speed for a while.
-Especially, in the beginning when everything is new and exciting and you can’t wait to see all of those place.
+Especially, in the beginning when everything is new and exciting and you can’t wait to see all of those places.
 Then you are likely going to be ok with that.
 But after a year or two, you are burned out.
-Not much to a surprise you need a break and can’t travel and work like that anymore.
+Not much of a surprise you need a break and can’t travel and work like that anymore.

 Not Being Part of a Community